 I wish more women would take iodine.
 Not for thyroid—but to prevent breast cancer.

-Interestingly, progesterone enhances iodine uptake, which may be why progesterone protects against breast cancer.
+Interestingly, progesterone enhances iodine uptake, which may be one way that progesterone protects against breast cancer.

 Safe use of iodine

-The conventional view is that supplementation causes thyroid disease, and that view is not without merit.
-Overdose can trigger autoimmune thyroid disease and hypothyroidism.
+Be careful with iodine supplementation because iodine overdose can trigger autoimmune thyroid disease and hypothyroidism.
 Fortunately, that is less likely to occur when there is adequate selenium to stabilize thyroid tissue.

-How can you get enough for breasts without injuring the thyroid?
+How can you get enough iodine for breasts without injuring the thyroid?

 Before I prescribe iodine, I test for thyroid autoimmunity or “thyroid antibodies.”
 If there is autoimmune thyroid disease, then I stay below 500 mcg (0.5 mg) of iodine or avoid it altogether.
 If there is not autoimmune thyroid disease, then I typically prescribe between 250 mcg (0.25 mg) and 3000 mcg (3 mg) in the form of either potassium iodide (KI) or molecular iodine (I2).
 Molecular iodine is safer than potassium iodide because it’s absorbed more slowly into the thyroid and more quickly into breast tissue.

 👉🏽 Tip: Breast tenderness can be a sign of iodine deficiency.
 I personally find it more useful than tesing for urinary iodine.

 A high dose of iodine in the range of 30,000 – 50,000 mcg (30-50 mg) is not safe.
 Read your supplement label.
 There is a 1000x difference between mcg and mg.

 Please also read: Why I Prescribe Iodine for Breast Pain, Ovarian Cysts, and PMS